Anna Reynolds (Australian politician): Politics

+Early political involvement

 Reynolds stood for the Greens in the seat of Denison at the 2013 federal election, losing to the incumbent independent MP Andrew Wilkie.

 From 2014 to 2018, Reynolds was a Hobart City Council Alderman, with her candidacy backed by the Tasmanian Greens.
 She was Chair of the Parks and Recreation Committee during her term.

+Lord Mayor of Hobart (2018-2026)

 In November 2018, after standing as an Independent, Reynolds was elected Lord Mayor of Hobart, securing 63.35% of the vote and beating former Lord Mayor Damon Thomas into second place.
 The turnout in the 2018 election was the highest since the 1990s, with 61.94% of eligible electors in the City of Hobart turning out to vote.
 Reynolds' election to Lord Mayor was only the third time a woman had been voted into the position.

+During the 2018 campaign, Reynolds promoted a vision of providing "leadership for a more sustainable, caring and creative Hobart."

 In 2022, Reynolds was re-elected to the position of Lord Mayor of Hobart, securing 52.41% of the vote and beating first-time candidate John Kelly, former owner of Hobart's State Cinema, into second place.

+Mayoralty and key initiatives

+City recognition and international positioning

+During Reynolds' tenure, Hobart was recognised internationally as one of the world's most liveable and interesting small cities, including being listed among the Top 10 Small Cities in a global assessment of urban quality and place-making.

+Reynolds was a prominent advocate for increasing Hobart's international profile, supporting initiatives that positioned the city as: